y2kstack/gavlaaaaaaaa.github.io/_posts/2017-02-07-FaceRecognition.md

 As you can see, in very few lines of code, you can build an image detection application that is generic enough to detect a whole range of things.
 The only modification is the xml metadata file supplied at runtime.

 In the next posts I will be looking at facial feature alignment so that even pictures with faces at an angle can be aligned to have the core features: eyes, noes and mouth nicely centered.
-I will then be looking at using this output to train a Deep Learning Model
+I will then be looking at using this output to train a Deep Learning Model.